ranjithpillai/dotfiles/README.md

 1. Go to the directory where the `.atom` directory lives
 2. Make a temporary copy of the `.atom` directory and delete it
-3. Create a symbolic link called `.atom` to the dotfile `dotfile/atom`
+3. Create a symbolic link called `.atom` to the directory `dotfile/atom`
 4. Open Atom
 5. Install Package Sync
 6. Sync packages